yutingsdu/Tiglon-v.1.1/README.md

         $ cd src
         $ make all BOOST_PATH=/your/boost/dir BAMTOOLS_PATH=/your/bamtools/dir

-        where BOOST_PATH is the aformentioned directory where you installing the boost and BAMTOOLS_PATH is the directory where you installing the bamtools.
+        where BOOST_PATH is the aformentioned directory where you installed the boost and BAMTOOLS_PATH is the directory where you installed the bamtools.

         #########################################################################
         #